openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_configure.rst

 Before you can create content experiments, you must specify at least one group configuration for your course.

-A group configuration defines how many groups of students are in an experiment.
+A group configuration defines how many groups of learners are in an experiment.
 You can have any number of group configurations in your course.
 When you create a content experiment, you select the group configuration to use.

 For example, you may want to do two different experiments at different times during your course.
-In one content experiment, students either see a video or complete a reading assignment.
+In one content experiment, learners either see a video or complete a reading assignment.
 You can then include problems so that you can see which group learned the material more completely.
-For this content experiment, you need a group configuration that assigns your students to two experiment groups.
+For this content experiment, you need a group configuration that assigns your learners to two experiment groups.

 In the other content experiment, you can present the same question using four different types of problems.
-For this content experiment, you need a group configuration that assigns your students to four experiment groups.
+For this content experiment, you need a group configuration that assigns your learners to four experiment groups.

 =======================================
-Assigning Students to Experiment Groups
+Assigning Learners to Experiment Groups
 =======================================

-The edX Platform assigns students to each experiment group in a group configuration.
+The edX Platform assigns learners to each experiment group in a group configuration.

 Experiment group assignments are:

 * Dynamic

-  The edX Platform assigns a student to an experiment group the first time he or she views a content experiment that uses the group configuration.
+  The edX Platform assigns a learner to an experiment group the first time he or she views a content experiment that uses the group configuration.

 * Random

-  You cannot control which students are assigned to which experiment group.
+  You cannot control which learners are assigned to which experiment group.

 * Evenly distributed

-  The edX Platform keeps track of the size of experiment groups, and assigns new students to groups evenly.
-For example, if you have two experiment groups in a configuration, each group includes 50% of the students in the course; if you have four experiment groups, each group includes 25% of the students.
+  The edX Platform keeps track of the size of experiment groups, and assigns new learners to groups evenly.
+For example, if you have two experiment groups in a configuration, each group includes 50% of the learners in the course; if you have four experiment groups, each group includes 25% of the learners.

 * Permanent

-  Students remain in their assigned experiment groups regardless of how many content experiments you set up that use the same group configuration.
+  Learners remain in their assigned experiment groups regardless of how many content experiments you set up that use the same group configuration.

 .. _Set up Group Configurations in edX Studio: